Guthy-Renker: Beauty and fitness products

 Guthy-Renker markets the "Meaningful Beauty" anti-aging skin care system endorsed by model/actress Cindy Crawford and developed by Algerian-French cosmetic surgeon and chemist Jean-Louis Sebagh.
 The "Sheer Cover" brand of mineral makeup is endorsed by talk show host Leeza Gibbons.
 The company also manages the "In an Instant" line of skin care products endorsed by model Heidi Klum and the "Malibu Pilates" exercise equipment endorsed by actress Susan Lucci.
 Guthy-Renker’s Proactiv line is endorsed by celebrities, including Jessica Simpson and Kelly Clarkson.
 The brand reports annual revenue of $1 billion.

 WEN haircare

 In January 2015, it was announced that actress Brooke Shields would endorse Wen Hair Care developed by Chaz Dean.

+European Business

+Guthy-Renker made its first foray into Europe in 1997, establishing a London office for Guthy-Renker International.
+An office was opened in Weisbaden, Germany to service Germany, Austria and Switzerland.
+The company made a strategic purchase of TV Shop from Sweden-based Modern Times Group (MTG) in 2007 to enable Guthy-Renker to better penetrate the Scandinavian and German markets, and an office was opened in Malmo, Sweden to service the Scandinavian market.

+In 2014, Guthy-Renker AB closed its Sweden and German offices and consolidated its European business in London once again.

+In 2016, a joint-venture was entered into with Nestlé Skin Health, which acquired a majority stake in Guthy-Renker's European business.
+The company was renamed The Proactiv Company and all other product lines were discontinued.
+Nestlé then incorporated Proactiv into its acquisition of Galderma from L'Oreal.
+In 2019, Nestlé exited the skin health business and sold Galderma and Proactiv to a private equity consortium.
+Proactiv global assets were sold to Taro Pharmaceuticals in 2022 and renamed Alchemee.